 Is it okay to travel the Philippines without booking a travel package?

 Now it entirely depends on your budget, time, and will.
 If you want pure convenience and comfort, you can indeed avail any of the travel packages to the Philippines.
-You can find some good travel packages on Philippines Travel Package.

 Tours make perfect sense if you don’t have all the time in the world yet you have enough money to cover all expenses.
 Travel packages are a bit pricier than doing it on your own.
 But it also means you don’t have to spend hours planning the whole trip.
 Everything will be planned for you.

 Usually tours in the Philippines cover the top island destinations in the Philippines, the lovely Palawan, the popular Boracay, and even the capital Manila, where has some hidden gems if you know the right people.

 Do I need a visa to travel to the Philippines?

 It entirely depends where you are from.
 Citizens of many western countries are allowed to enter and stay for 30days without a tourist visa.

 Citizens of the following countries don’t have to get a tourist visa.
 Just in case, kindly double-check the requirements.
 For visa-related information about the Philippines, check the Philippine Embassy.

 There is recent terrorism in the Philippines.
 Is it safe to travel there?

 As I said, there is no definitive narrative you can pin in my country.
 It is too diverse, that we locals don’t call ourselves Filipinos unless we are abroad or we are talking to a foreigner.